magomezh/Instacart-Shopper/README.md

 We further filter the rules or combination set of items by choosing those with higher confidence levels and ordering the rules by their higher (descending) lift value.

 The following heatmaps help us evaluate the results of our model.
-It tells us the level of confidence and support values present in each combination set or rule.
+It tells us the level of confidence and lift values present in each combination set or rule.

 <table>
   <tr>